MarkusFerdinandDablander/Duvenaud_Neural_Graph_Fingerprints_tf_2_keras/README.md

 This codebase uses tensor matrices to represent molecules.
 Each molecule is described by a combination of the following four tensors:

-- atom matrix, size: (max_atoms, num_atom_features).
+- **atom matrix**, size: (max_atoms, num_atom_features).
 This matrix defines the atom features.
 Each column in the atom matrix represents the feature vector for the atom at the index of that column.

-- edge matrix, size: (max_atoms, max_degree).
+- **edge matrix**, size: (max_atoms, max_degree).
 This matrix defines the connectivity between atoms.
 Each column in the edge matrix represent the neighbours of an atom.
 The neighbours are encoded by an integer representing the index of their feature vector in the atom matrix.
 As atoms can have a variable number of neighbours, not all rows will have a neighbour index defined.
 These entries are filled with the masking value of -1 (this explicit edge matrix masking value is important for the layers to work).

-- bond tensor size: (max_atoms, max_degree, num_bond_features).
+- **bond tensor**, size: (max_atoms, max_degree, num_bond_features).
 This matrix defines the atom features.
 The first two dimensions of this tensor represent the bonds defined in the edge tensor.
 The column in the bond tensor at the position of the bond index in the edge tensor defines the features of that bond.
 Bonds that are unused are masked with 0 vectors.

-- atoms existence, size (max_atoms,).
+- **atoms existence vector**, size (max_atoms,).
 This binary 1d array indicates the number of atoms of a molecule.
 If a molecule has (say) 2 atoms, the array is (1,1,0,...,0).

 ## Batch representations

 This codes deals with molecules in batches.
 An extra dimension is added to all of the four tensors at the first index.
 Their respective sizes become:

-- atom matrix, size: (num_molecules, max_atoms, num_atom_features)
+- **atom matrix**, size: (num_molecules, max_atoms, num_atom_features)
-- edge matrix, size: (num_molecules, max_atoms, max_degree)
+- **edge matrix**, size: (num_molecules, max_atoms, max_degree)
-- bond tensor size: (num_molecules, max_atoms, max_degree, num_bond_features)
+- **bond tensor**, size: (num_molecules, max_atoms, max_degree, num_bond_features)
-- atoms existence size: (num_molecules, max_atoms)
+- **atoms existence vector**, size: (num_molecules, max_atoms)

 As molecules have different numbers of atoms, max_atoms needs to be defined for the entire dataset.
 Unused atom columns are masked by 0 vectors.